jwmng/extratrees/README.md

 in `docs/mnist/` as `mnist_train.csv` and `mnist_test.csv`.
 They are not included in the repository here as I do not own them.

+_Note:_ Validity of these numbers subject to change with updates.
+Also, `sklearn.ensemble.ExtraTreesClassifier` seems to be about 60x faster.

 ### CPython 3.6.3

 | N samples | Trees  |  Accuracy | Train [s] | Eval [s] |